marius-team/marius/README.md

 `marius_train osdi2021/system_comparisons/fb15k/marius/complex.ini`

-However, instead of directly running the Marius executable on configuration files, we have a provided a python script which handles running each experiment, collecting results, and plotting results.
+However, instead of directly running the Marius executable on configuration files, we have provided a python script which handles running each experiment, collecting results, and plotting results.
 This is described in the following section.

 ### Reproducing experiments ###